domleonard/droptextpp/README.md

 # `droptextpp`

 A minimal preprocessor for generic text files.
-Run as a script under node with support for drag and drop operation in Windows and Linux to bypass terminal command line input.
+Run as a script under node with support for drag and drop operation in Windows to bypass terminal command line input.
 Written to refactor code and other text files, it supports four directives: #include, #clone, #skip and #endskip

 ## System requiremenets